 According to the National Highway Traffic Safety Administration (NHTSA), speeding endangers everyone on the roadway.
 In the year 2018 alone, speeding killed 9,378 people nationwide.
 In 2017, speeding was a contributing factor in about 26% of all traffic deaths.
 Speed also affects your safety even when you are driving at the speed limit.
 Motorists can potentially be involved in an accident if they are driving too fast in dangerous roadway conditions such as bad weather, unrepaired roads, or poorly lit roads.

 Driving at dangerous speeds amounts to negligence.
 If you have been injured a crash caused by a speeding driver, you may be able to seek compensation from the at-fault driver for damages including medical expenses, lost wages, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
-An experienced Orange County car accident lawyer can help fight for your rights and ensure that you receive maximum compensation for your losses.
+An experienced Orange County personal injury attorney can help fight for your rights and ensure that you receive maximum compensation for your losses.